-- 6.4.1 Other designated members of staff with responsibility for safeguarding and child and vulnerable adult protection are the Head of Central Services (Deputy Designated Senior Person), the Quality & Support Officer and Student Engagement Officers.
+6.4.1 Other designated members of staff with responsibility for safeguarding and child and vulnerable adult protection are the Head of Student Services (Deputy Designated Safeguarding Lead), Student Engagement Officers.
 These staff members are known as Safeguarding Officers (SO) and are trained and able to deal with any safeguarding issues and make full referrals to Social Services and deal with any other external agencies.
-The DSP must be kept abreast of any referrals made. - 6.4.2 Responsibilities of Safeguarding Officers: - To report to the DSP any child or vulnerable adult concerns as and when they arise. - To know how to make an appropriate referral - To be available to provide advice and support to other staff on concerns relating to child and vulnerable adult protection - To be available to listen to the concerns of children, young people and vulnerable adults - To make referrals, attend case conferences and review meetings as appropriate. - To receive level 2 training in child and vulnerable adult protection issues and interagency working as required by the LSCB. - Student Engagement Officers will lead regular support meetings where discussion about any concerns and specific support needs of individual learners is encouraged.
+The DSP must be kept abreast of any referrals made.

+6.4.2 Responsibilities of Safeguarding Officers:

+- To report to the DDSL any child or vulnerable adult concerns as and when they arise. - To know how to make an appropriate referral - To provide effective advice and guidance to college staff and learners on initial disclosures, concerns and referrals, which relate to the wellbeing of all learners around safeguarding and the prevent duty. - To forge close relationships with eternal partners to gather relevant safeguarding information in relation to current and potential students as required by the LSCB.
+In addition to work in partnership with ley agencies to attend statutory and non-statutory training. - To be available to listen to the concerns of children, young people and vulnerable adults

+- To make referrals, attend case conferences and review meetings as appropriate. - To receive Level 2 training in child and vulnerable adult protection issues and interagency working as required by the LSCB. - Student Engagement Officers will lead regular support meetings where discussion about any concerns and specific support needs of individual learners is encouraged.